 - Price premium for its size

 Joining our list of expensive gaming toys is this monster-sized HDTV.
 Previously a market dominated by Sharp, Sony enters the 70-inch battle with a display that’s great for gaming.
 I was very disappointed with Sharp’s large-sized offerings as they all offered terrible gaming responses ranging from 60ms+, which was unfortunate for gamers that wanted a big screen gaming experience.
 I was expecting the same with Sony, but to my surprise it fell under our great category with 36ms of input lag under game mode!
 This HDTV features all you’d expect from a premium HDTV, including Smart TV, Motionflow, as well as cell phone connectivity to play your content on the big screen.
-If you’re not quite looking for 70-inches of real estate, this HDTV also comes in 50 and 60-inch flavors, starting at just under $1200 on Amazon.
+Check the latest price on Amazon.

 - Very fast for gaming